 Which credit cards don’t add to my 5/24 status?

 Retail cards, for example, usually don’t count.
 So, if you recently opened up a department store credit card or a Lowe’s card, you don’t have to worry about them impacting your Chase application.

 The only exception is if the credit card can be used anywhere, even outside the store — those would count.
 However, business credit cards not listed on your personal credit report, even Chase business credit cards, are exempt.

 How can you tell if you’ll be affected by Chase’s 5/24 rule?

 If you’ve already received your free reports in the past 12 months, you can purchase them directly from the credit bureaus.
-It’s good to get all three because not all credit card companies report to all three bureaus.
+It’s good to get all three because not all credit card companies report to all three credit bureaus.
 Checking each one ensures you’re seeing every bit of your personal credit history, including all of your credit cards.

 The first is to request a pre-approval from Chase in an actual bank branch.
-Obviously, this won’t work if you don’t live in an area served by Chase, but if you do, you may have some luck.
+Of course, this won’t work if you don’t live in an area served by Chase, but you may have some luck if you do.

 It’s also important to note that the 5/24 rule does not apply if you are a Chase Private Client.

 What if your application is denied because of the Chase 5/24 rule?

 If your application is denied, try calling the Chase reconsideration line in case some of your retail cards showed up as traditional credit cards.